epfml/disco/docs/TASK.md

 2. **Task creation UI**: new tasks can be defined via the [**task creation form**](https://discolab.ai/#/create)
 3. **Implementing custom tasks**: tasks too specific for the UI form need to be implemented in the repository directly.

-In any case, one user needs to upload the initial model that is going to be trained collaboratively.
+In either case, one user needs to upload the initial model that is going to be trained collaboratively.

 ### Uploading ML models